 6. Which is better, Machine Learning or Data Science?

 Each field is good for different types of people.
-People who are interested in understanding data and deriving data insights from it can choose data science, while people who prefer creating models that improve performance using the data can opt for machine learning.
+Data scientists can help people understand data and derive insights from it, while machine learning can help people create models that improve performance using data.

 7. Is Data Science required for Machine Learning?

-Data Scientists must understand Machine Learning for quality predictions and estimations.
-Basic levels of machine learning are definitely a standard requirement for data scientists.
+Data Scientists must understand machine learning to make quality predictions and estimations.
+Basic levels of machine learning are a standard requirement for data scientists.

 8. Who earns more, Data Scientist or Machine Learning Engineer?